MicrosoftDocs/CortanaSkillsKit/docs/skills/performance-guidelines.md

 **Load resources at start up**

-If you need to retrieve data that the user may ask for (for example, a list of songs, images, locations), load it at startup, not after the user requests the information.
+If you need to retrieve data that the user may request (for example, a list of songs, images, locations), load it at startup, not after the user requests the information.

 **Avoid large images**